LuciusH1998/IFT-6758-Group-8-Milestone-1/src/myblog/_posts/2025-11-07-nhl-play-by-play-analysis milestone 2.md

 b) The plot of goal rate by probability percentile displays a significant upward trend — the higher the predicted probability percentile leads to a higher goal rate.
 Ultimately, this confirms that the model’s probability outputs are meaningful: even if these are imperfectly calibrated, they increase monotonically with the goal rate.

-However, you can see some variation exists across percentiles, the general pattern confirms that the model captures key factors influencing scoring probability particularly distance.
-However, the curve’s fairly gradual slope also suggests that the model’s discrimination power is moderate — meaning it separates likely from unlikely goals, although it is perfectly.
+However, you can see some variation exists across percentiles, the general pattern confirms that the model captures that distance influences scoring probability.
+However, the curve’s fairly gradual slope also suggests that the model’s discrimination power is moderate — meaning it separates likely from unlikely goals, although imperfectly.

 In conclusion, the logistic regression model’s predicted probabilities does correlate positively with the actual goal frequency.
 This demonstrates that the baseline Logistic Regression Model effectively provides useful, though imperfectly calibrated, expected-goal estimates.